 - Are names like ST. LEON listed under Saint or St?

 - Check whether names beginning with O' and Mc/Mac variants are filed separately, interfiled, or some of each (or was the name written without the prefix?)
 Mc/Mac variants include M-apostrophes, McSpaces, McUnderscores, and McDots, as in M'CANN, Mc FADDEN (space between C and F), Mc_FADDEN [McUnderscore], and Mc.FADDEN [McDot].'
 [Some of these were mentioned in RootsWeb Review Vol.6, No.44, 29 Oct 2003.]

-- Note which sections / time periods you searched.
-In some indexes it is easy to miss a section.
+- Note which index sections / time periods you searched.
+In some indexes it's easy to miss a section.

 - Record the index version and date you used it.
 Later versions may have more names or corrections.

 - All indexes contain errors.
 ALWAYS inspect the original source, even if the index claims to include all details.

 Here are just a few of the many indexing errors I've seen:

 - Ivy incorrectly indexed as Joy

 - 'Edmund Carver BRYANT' incorrectly indexed as 'CARVER Edmund'